295 Reviews & Service Offerings

 |$2.95||Shipping: $ Other: $10||No||

 295.ca is an internet provider with HQ in Waterloo, Ontario.
 Or is it Cambridge?
 Therein lies the problem with 295.ca.
 They claim one thing on one part of their website and contradict it entirely somewhere else on the website.
 So in their FAQ section, they state they are headquartered in Waterloo.
 But then in their “About Us” page, they state that their corporate address is in Cambridge.
-295 is part of Fibernetics Corp. which also owns and operates Worldline, Fongo, FreephoneLine, and NEWT.
+Though we can add to clarify here, 295 is part of Fibernetics Corp. which also owns and operates Worldline, Fongo, FreephoneLine, and NEWT.
+Fibernetics head office is in Cambridge, Ontario.

 295.ca services Quebec, Ontario, Nova Scotia, Manitoba, BC, and Alberta.
 The 295 website states they serve about 60,000 Canadians.
 But is not immediately clear if that is among all companies of the Fibernetics group.
 It just sounds odd in this time and age dial-up is still a method used.
 However, there may be places where there is no better access.
 295 have been around since August 2003.
 The name 295.ca is derived from the $2.95 price they charge for basic dial-up unlimited internet service.
 Fifteen years later and the name nor the price hasn't changed.